Vladimir Vinnichevsky: Trial, sentence and execution

 During the investigation, Vinnichevsky confessed to the murders, revealing that he had recorded all the murders on paper, encrypting the text.

 Vinnichevsky's parents brought this statement to the regional newspaper titled "The Ural Worker":

 The doctor of jurisprudence AS Skryalin emphasizes that the trial of Vinnichevsky was held when Soviet legislation provided for the death penalty for minors who had reached the age of 12 years.
 The People's Commissar for Defense, Kliment Voroshilov, on 19 March 1935, sent Stalin, Molotov and Kalinin a letter with a proposal to introduce the death penalty for children, pointing to the statistics of child crime in Moscow and, in particular, on wounding a son of the deputy prosecutor of the Soviet capital by a 9-year-old boy.
-Voroshilov was well acquainted with Stalin for battle of Tsaritsyn.
+Voroshilov was well acquainted with Stalin since the battle of Tsaritsyn.
 The letter quickly gave the result in the form of a normative legal act.
 On 8 April 1935, a joint resolution of the CEC and the Council of People's Commissars of the USSR "on measures to combat juvenile delinquency" was promulgated, providing for the imposition of the death penalty from the age of 12.
 This was known abroad.
 The famous writer Romain Rolland, in a conversation with Stalin on 28 June 1935, questioned the humanity of such a measure.
 Stalin replied to him:

-On 20 April 1935, the top secret circular of the USSR Prosecutor's Office and the USSR Supreme Court No. 1/001537-30/002517, which was signed by the USSR Prosecutor Andrei Vyshinsky and the Chairman of the Supreme Court of the USSR Vinokurov, is dated.
+On 20 April 1935, the top-secret circular of the USSR Prosecutor's Office and the USSR Supreme Court No. 1/001537-30/002517, which was signed by the USSR Prosecutor Andrei Vyshinsky and the Chairman of the Supreme Court of the USSR Vinokurov, is dated.
 The Circular explained to Prosecutor's Offices and Courts the Resolution "On measures to combat crime among minors":

 Тhus, the USSR prosecutor's office and the Supreme Court of the USSR virtually abolished article 22 of the Criminal Code, which explicitly abolished the execution against persons under the age of 18.
 On 2 January 1936, the Resolution of the Plenum of the Supreme Court of the USSR indicated that if persons who have attained the age of 12 commit crimes not listed in Article 12, but connected with violence, bodily harm, mutilation or murder, they are liable under the relevant article of the Criminal Code.

-Secret circular № 1/001537 - 30/002517 also prescribed (under the proposal) prosecuting authorities and the courts to inform the prosecutor of the USSR and Chairman of the Supreme Court of the USSR "on all cases of criminal trial of juvenile offenders in respect of which it is possible the use of the death penalty".
+Secret circular No. 1/001537 - 30/002517 also prescribed (under the proposal) prosecuting authorities and the courts to inform the prosecutor of the USSR and Chairman of the Supreme Court of the USSR "on all cases of criminal trial of juvenile offenders in respect of which it is possible the use of the death penalty".

 On 16 January 1940, Vinnichevsky was sentenced to death by the Soviet court.
-The convict filed a request for a pardon, in which he claimed that he was ready to win forgiveness in battle, and expressed desire to become a tanker, since at the time the USSR was at war with Finland.
+The convict filed a request for a pardon, in which he claimed that he was ready to win forgiveness in battle, and expressed the desire to become a tanker, since at the time the USSR was at war with Finland.
 His clemency was denied, and he was executed.